 - Heat the oil in a stainless steel skillet over medium-high heat until hot but not smoking.
 Place the beef in the skillet being careful not to overcrowd and fry on both sides until browned.
 Transfer the beef to a plate.

-- Saute the onions in the skillet until soft and translucent, about 5 minutes.
+- Cook the onions and chorizo in the skillet until the onions are soft and translucent, about 5 minutes.
 Add the garlic and saute for another minute.
 Add the bell pepper and saute until soft, about 5-7 minutes.
 Add the tomatoes, chipotles, and adobo sauce and saute for another 4-5 minutes, scraping up any browned bits in the skillet, .
 Transfer the vegetables to a bowl.

 - Melt the 5 tablespoons of butter or olive oil in the same skillet over medium heat.
 Add the flour and whisk constantly until the mixture is a rich brown, about 4 minutes.
 Add the beef broth and whisk continually until the mixture is smooth and thickened.

 - Return the vegetables to the skillet and add the bay leaves and chile powder.
 Return the beef to the skillet and bring to a simmer.
 Reduce the heat to low, cover, and simmer for 1½ hours or until the meat is very tender, stirring occasionally.